 (a) When Court is Open.
-The Clerk's office will be open during business hours on all days except Saturdays, Sundays, and legal holidays.
-The Court of Appeals is always open to accept the filing of any paper related to an appeal and to consider and dispose of emergency matters.
+The Clerk's office will be open during business hours on all days except Saturdays, Sundays, and legal holidays, including New Year's Day, Martin Luther King, Jr.'s Birthday, Presidents' Day, District of Columbia Emancipation Day, Memorial Day, Juneteenth National Independence Day, Independence Day, Labor Day, Columbus Day, Veterans' Day, Thanksgiving Day, Christmas Day, and any other day appointed as a holiday by the President or the Congress of the United States, or by the District of Columbia.
+The Court of Appeals is always open to accept the filing of any paper document related to an appeal and to consider and dispose of emergency matters.